Chapter 6 Model validation

 data$scgam.pred <- as.vector(scgam.pred)

-## occurrenceStatus BO_sstmean BO2_chlomean_ss BO2_salinitymean_ss scgam.pred
+head(data)## occurrenceStatus BO_sstmean BO2_chlomean_ss BO2_salinitymean_ss scgam.pred

 ## 1 1 16.99439 1.20410309 35.42666 0.9814526